 Pennsylvania's Civil War

-This summer, the History Center will provide visitors with an in-depth look at Pennsylvania’s significant contributions during the Civil War as part of a major exhibition, Pennsylvania's Civil War.
+Take an in-depth look at Pennsylvania's significant role during the Civil War as part of the History Center's new major exhibition, Pennsylvania's Civil War, presented by Mylan.

 - Tintype camera and portable printing press on loan from the Smithsonian Institution